permguard/permguard/site/content/docs/0.1/core-elements/permissions/schemas.md

 ## Action

-An **action** is a specific operation that can be performed on a resource.
-Actions are used to define the operations that can be performed on a resource, such as `read`, `write`, `delete`, and `list`.
+An **Action** is a specific operation that can be performed on a **Resource**.
+Actions define what operations are allowed, such as:

+- `read`
+- `write`
+- `delete`
+- `list`

+These actions help enforce precise authorization rules, ensuring that only permitted operations can be executed on a resource.

 ```json
 {